Gamification can benefit your marketing strategy in many ways. We compiled the most practical tips and inspiring examples to help you get started.

 “Gamification has been used in marketing for decades before the term was invented.

 For example, I have very fond memories of my mother collecting Blue Chip Stamps with each grocery purchase so that we could earn prizes.

-Then there was McDonald’s scratch-off games and limited-offer sales in stores.
+Then there were McDonald’s scratch-off games and limited-offer sales in stores.

-Ever since they introduced the Macintosh with their 1984 add, they’ve been encouraging people to be different and think different by using their product.
+Ever since they introduced the Macintosh with their 1984 ad, they’ve been encouraging people to be different and think differently by using their product.
 It’s a narrative that’s worked extremely well all throughout their branding and advertising.”

 3. Dominique Mangiatordi

-Dominique is founder and CEO of ØPP, an agency specialising in the design of gamification solutions.
+Dominique is the founder and CEO of ØPP, an agency specializing in the design of gamification solutions.
 He also teaches at Solvay Business School and at the Design School in Aix-en-Provence.
-Next to writing several books and other activities, in 2017 Dominique joined Tapptic as Chief Gamification Officer.
+Next to writing several books and other activities, in 2017, Dominique joined Tapptic as Chief Gamification Officer.
 Connect with him through Twitter and LinkedIn

 The NIKE+ app